How to protect your worms from extreme summer heat

 Of course, the best thing would be not to face those climate phenomenons anymore….

 A solution ?
-It would help a great deal if everyone could compost their biowaste as it would reduce greenhouse gas emissions and would help to store some carbon.
+It would help a great deal if everyone could compost their biowaste as it would reduce greenhouse gas emissions.

 Do not miss the good tips and discover all that Plus 2 Vers can offer you!